Ga11u/tekna-workshop/mongodb/README.md

 sh.addShard("clustershard/mongodb1")
 sh.status()
 ```
-4. Without leaving the shell, you can now create a shared database and collection.
+4. Without leaving the shell, you can now create a sharded database and collection.

 ```sh
 sh.enableSharding("testDB")